 I’d rather be working in a cramped cubicle for little pay, 20 years of back problems and nervous stress disorders than be in a lofty office with mounds of boring paper work in front of me.
 Passion is immeasurable, and dreams are too personal and persistent to be watered down to a list.
 So bring on that misery, I’m sure it will be exquisite.

 Where does your desired career land on the list?
-Does it even matter?actor, actuary, Careers, dentist, happiness, Journalist, stress
+Does it even matter?Tags: actor, actuary, Careers, dentist, happiness, Journalist, stress